ankeetmaini/blog/posts/digital-garden-for-everyone.md

 If you would like to checkout the published `notes` or your very own `digital-garden` then here you go [https://ankeetmaini.github.io/foam-digital-garden/](https://ankeetmaini.github.io/foam-digital-garden/)

+#### Preview

+Here's a small preview on YouTube: https://youtu.be/JSXA7yptS98

 ### inside the box

 - automatic deploy on push to `main` branch to Github pages